Is a low-carb or keto diet right for you?

 Smaller randomized studies, which are a higher level of evidence, also support ketogenic diets for improving diabetes control.16

 GuideAs we base our guides on scientific evidence, it is important to have a clear policy for how to grade the strength of different kinds of evidence.
-Our policy is in many ways similar to other documents of its kind.1 We define the levels of evidence as follows:
+Our policy is in many ways similar to other documents of its kind.

 The Diet Doctor policy for grading scientific evidence

 GuideAs we base our guides on scientific evidence, it is important to have a clear policy for how to grade the strength of different kinds of evidence.
-Our policy is in many ways similar to other documents of its kind.1 We define the levels of evidence as follows:
+Our policy is in many ways similar to other documents of its kind.

 Other studies have shown that different dietary and lifestyle approaches can improve type 2 diabetes, but the results of these studies are not as dramatic as the results from Virta’s use of a ketogenic diet, which showed an A1c reduction from 7.6 to 6.3 in one year.17 While we cannot directly compare different trials since they differ in subject population, protocol, and other factors, it is hard to ignore the vast difference in success rate.